MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 PHP__ is only needed to create an interface that can be used from a PHP program to communicate with a MonetDB server.

-Download the Windows binaries in a ZIP package (i.e. not the Windows installer) and the source package of PHP 5 from http://www.php.net/.
+Download the Windows binaries and the source package from http://www.php.net/.
+Install the binaries and unpack the source somewhere.
-Unzip the binaries into e.g. ``C:\php-5`` (For PHP-5, the ZIP file does not contain a top-level directory, so create a new directory, e.g. ``C:\php-5``, and unzip the files there; for PHP-4, the ZIP file does contain a top-level directory, so you can unzip directly into ``C:\``.)
-Also extract the source distribution somewhere, e.g. into the directory where the ZIP package was extracted.

 In order to get MonetDB to compile with these sources a few changes had to be made to the sources: